 However, a major problem with the technique is its ability

 to produce a high rate of false-positive products.
 A

 number of approaches to overcome such problems have

 by two different reverse transcriptases, and using cytoplasmic RNA to avoid unprocessed mRNA.

 While there has been a focus in the literature on modification of the random primer component as a means of improving DDRT-PCR reliability, in this study we report on the impact of modifications to the traditional anchor primer

 The addition of weight bases is important for improving the reliability of traditional anchor primer in the DDRT PCR condition and can contribute to the reproducibility of DDRT PCR products.

 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Author's version not held.|
+|Additional Information (displayed to public):||Author's version not held.|

 |Uncontrolled Keywords:||DDRT-PCR, differential display reverse transcription PCR|

 |Fields of Research (FoR):||10 Technology > 1001 Agricultural Biotechnology > 100199 Agricultural Biotechnology not elsewhere classified

 06 Biological Sciences > 0604 Genetics > 060405 Gene Expression (incl.
 Microarray and other genome-wide approaches)